rust-lang/rfcs/text/0000-rust-crate-ownership.md

 Any transition to "Intentional Artifact" should ideally be accompanied by an RFC, and an update to the team charter if there is one.

 Expatriation should basically _never_ occur anymore, but it also requires an RFC and core team approval in case it is really necessary.
+If a team wishes to stop working on a crate, they should deprecate it and encourage the community to fork it or build their own thing.

 If "transitively intentional" crates are being deprecated care should be taken to ensure security issues will still be handled.